[Editor’s Note: This article is being updated as new information about the 2020 general election is released. It was last updated on Oct. 5]

 On Election Day, vote centers will open at 7 a.m. and anyone in line by 7 p.m. will be given the opportunity to cast their ballot.

 Due to social distancing requirements and occupancy restrictions, some of the places you may have voted at during previous elections may not be vote centers this year — or they may look different.
 So, double check before you head to the polls.
 A list of Election Day sites has not yet been released by the county but we’ll update this article once it has.

 Clark County is still accepting applications for people to work vote centers during early voting and on Election Day.
 Workers earn $14 per hour during early voting and $225 on Election Day.
 More information can be found on this flyer.

 As for what’s on the ballot…

 The soul of the nation, some are saying.
 The marquee election is obviously between Donald Trump and Joe Biden, but there are dozens of races beyond that.
 Many of the outcomes will have very real, tangible impacts for Nevadans.
 There are also five statewide ballot questions covering the issues of same-sex marriage, voting rights, higher education, renewable energy and pardons.
-The Current will have additional information on races and ballot questions in the weeks to come.
-In the meantime, you can click here for a complete list of races in Clark County.
+Head to the Current‘s 2020 Voter Guide for to see our coverage of races.